dalanicolai/gnome-tracker-extension/README.md

 ## Usage

 Type keyword followed by a search term. tracker (gt and ts) and docfetcher (df) by default search case-insensitive for matches with full words.
-However both allow to use wildcards at the and of a search term.
+However both allow to use wildcards (use symbol * ) at the and of a search term.

 ## Installation